HuskieRobotics/SPOT/README.md

 ### SPOT is designed for a wide range of teams with a wide range of expertise and requirements:

-1. A team that is new to scouting and aren't sure what information to gather or how to analyze their data.
+1. A team that is new to scouting and isn't sure what information to gather or how to analyze their data.
 SPOT comes as a preconfigured app that can be deployed with minimal setup and will provide all the basic functionality needed by most teams.
 2. A team that has some experience with scouting and wants to collect specific data that may not be part of the default configuration but that doesn't have significant programming experience.
 SPOT can be configured by modifying configuration files rather than by writing code.
 3. A team that has experience with scouting and wants to perform custom analysis operations or advanced custom scouting interfaces and has some programming experience.
 SPOT can utilize user-provided analysis modules to extend its functionality beyond the default configuration without requiring teams to modify the base code.
 4. A team that has significant experience with scouting and significant programming expertise.
 SPOT is open source, documented, and designed to extensible such that teams can start from this code base and build their own custom scouting system.